Legal Advice for Compensation Insurance Claims & TPD Payouts

 1. Compensation for Workplace Negligence

-An injured worker can make a common law damages claim for their employer’s negligence.
+In addition to a statutory claim, an injured worker can make a common law damages claim for their employer’s negligence.
 You must prove that your employer failed to fulfil their duty of care to succeed.
 Claims for employer negligence include:

 • Failing to provide adequate employee training.